acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

 But A is not there when the error happens.
 It's B the one who had a mission, who wanted to combine A and D, E, F's libraries into a combination that no one had seen before.
 So it's up to them, as library user, to debug, for hours perhaps, and cover for errors.

-Word count for the word "error": 20 times
+> Word count for the word "error": 20 times

 ---

+Any corrections or comments?
+[Leave an issue](https://github.com/acanalis/acanalis.github.io/issues)!

 [Link to the snippets in full.](https://github.com/acanalis/acanalis.github.io/tree/master/content/en/post/pass%20me%20the%20hammer/code)